camrev/camrev.github.io/_pages/about.md

 •	How to make trade agreements work better for society (SNF Project, with [Richard Baldwin](https://cepr.org/about/people/richard-baldwin) and Giovanni Donato)

-•	Building a new reputation: the impact of voluntary standards' adoption
+•	Building a New Reputation: The Impact of Adopting Voluntary Standards

 •	Protection or Protectionism: The Effect of Technical Regulations on Inputs' Sourcing (with [Irene Iodice](https://ioire.github.io))